matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 - **Problem:** Time to fit can be .bold[literally days]
 - .blue[Goal:] Empower analysts with fast fits and expressive models

 ---
+# Automatic Differentiation

+- Provide gradients of numerical functions to machine precision
+- Build computational graph of the calculation
+- Nodes represent operations, edges represent flow of gradients
+- Apply the chain rule to operations

+---
 # Differentiable Programming